 Only degree students who completed at least one (1) semester are allowed to apply for Income-Based Scholarship, for those who are financially eligible, or Academic Excellence Scholarship, for those who are excellent in their academic work and maintain a 3.75 GPA.
 Students admitted to Guidance College through a memorandum of understanding with the organization they are affiliated with are excluded from this policy.
 Their tuition fees are determined based on the signed agreement.

 Adding and Dropping Courses

 Students may add courses through the first two weeks of each semester, depending on the nature of the course and the availability of space.
 A student may drop courses without responsibility for grades through the end of the fifth week of the semester.
 Starting from the sixth week of each semester, courses may not be dropped.
 Courses properly dropped do not appear on the student’s transcript.

 Students will get a full refund if the classes are dropped by the end of the 2nd week.
 If the student drops a class between the 3rd week and the 5th week, 1/3 of the tuition is due.
 After the beginning of the 6th week, the full amount is due.

 Withdrawal from Individual Courses

 Students may withdraw from a course with a (W) grade starting from the sixth week through the end of the tenth week of classes.
 Starting from the eleventh week of classes, students are expected to complete the course(s) attempted and will receive letter grades (A, B, C, D, F, or Audit) for all courses in which enrolled.
-Although a (W) grade does not affect the student’s GPA; yet, future endeavor might be affected by too many (W) grades.
+Although a (W) grade does not affect the student’s GPA; yet, the future endeavors might be affected by too many (W) grades.

 Honesty in Academic Work

 When evidence of academic dishonesty comes to the instructor’s attention, the instructor should (a) document the incident, (b) permit the accused student to provide an explanation, (c) report to the Department Chair.
 In consultation with the Instructor, Department Chair may impose any academic penalty of an “F” grade, suspension, or expulsion in some cases.